 Yes, parents are invited, and the school can pay for their round-trip transportation, three meals per day and tickets to a home game.
-We recommend that parents be there for support and to let the athlete take the lead in asking questions.
+We recommend that parents be there for support but let the athlete take the lead in asking questions.
 Coaches generally will include parents in the proceedings and will have questions for them, particularly about scholarships and finances.

 What do you do on an official visit?

 Generally, an official visit will include a campus tour with the opportunity to attend a class, visit on- and off-campus housing, eat in the cafeteria and meet the coach’s staff and team members.

-Contact Period: College coaches may have in-person contact with student-athletes and their parents on or off campus.
+Contact period: College coaches may have in-person contact with student-athletes and their parents on or off campus.
 Coaches may also visit their high school or watch them compete.
 Campus visits by the recruit and their parents are also allowed.
 Coaches may write and phone during this period:

-Dead Period: At no time may a college coach have in-person contact on or off campus with student-athletes and/or their parents.
+Dead period: At no time may a college coach have in-person contact on or off campus with student-athletes and/or their parents.
 The coach may write or telephone during this period:

-Quiet Period: A college coach is not allowed to have any in-person contact with a student-athlete or their parents off the college campus.
+Quiet period: A college coach is not allowed to have any in-person contact with a student-athlete or their parents off the college campus.
 They also may not watch them compete or visit their high school.
 Coaches may write or telephone during this period and student-athletes and their parents may visit a college campus during this time:

 Treat all dates that are not part of the dead period as a contact period.

-Dead Period: At no time may a college coach have in-person contact on or off campus with student-athletes or their parents.
+Dead period: At no time may a college coach have in-person contact on or off campus with student-athletes or their parents.
 The coach may write or telephone during this period.